In this Part, a member's accrued service is the sum of these periods.

 A member's credit is reduced by either of these events.

 Any payment instead of long service leave during prior service.

 See: Section 5.5.17, Effect of part-time prior service

-A person working in the Pay and Administration Branch who is not below MAJ(E)/APS6
+A person working in the People Systems and Payroll Services Branch who is not below MAJ(E)/APS6

 This section applies to a member who has recognised prior service with two different employers at the same time.

 Example: A member has prior Reserve service at the same time the member was a full-time APS employee.